whaleymar/whalengine/src/ECS/Lib/README.md

 ## Constraints

-1. Components should have a default constructor and be copyable
+1. Components should have a default constructor and be copyable (you can still use other constructors for initialization)
 2. Components should have a unique type (after name mangling -> aliases aren't unique)
 3. Systems should have a default constructor

+## TODO

+- Entity should have some compile() method which sets mIsAlive=true and sends a patternChanged signal -> patternChanged signal not sent for dead entities, which will prevent a bunch of patternChanged calls from happening while an entity is initialized